soundasleep/jevon.org/wiki/puzzles.md

 tags:   [Removed Features]
 ---

 This site used to have a service where you could automatically generate crossword puzzles.
-This service is available once more at [Puzzle Making](puzzle-making.md).

 Alternatively, here are some other sites online that do similar things:
 1. http://www.crosswordpuzzlegames.com/create.html